ibaiGorordo/ONNX-MST-Image-Inpainting/README.md

  * For ONNX, if you have a NVIDIA GPU, then install the **onnxruntime-gpu**, otherwise use the **onnxruntime** library.

 # Installation
+:warning: Make sure to add the recursive when cloning
 ```
 git clone https://github.com/ibaiGorordo/ONNX-MST-Image-Inpainting.git --recursive
 cd ONNX-MST-Image-Inpainting